quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 In the QUIC context, the equivalent transport headers being encrypted, no such observation is possible.
-To restore network operators' ability to restore quality  efficiently in the presence  of QUIC-only traffic, this document  adds two explicit loss  bits to the QUIC  short header, named "Q" and "R".
+To restore network operators' ability to maintain quality  efficiently in the presence  of QUIC-only traffic, this document  adds two explicit loss  bits to the QUIC  short header, named "Q" and "R".
 Together, these bits allow the observer to estimate upstream and downstream  loss, enabling the same  dichotomic search as